 Starting and running an engine, in its simplest form, is a three-step process.
 First, the battery delivers a jolt of electricity to the starter.
 This starts the engine running, which puts the alternator into action.
 Finally, the alternator completes this cycle by charging the battery.

 Using the process of elimination, find the culprit by bypassing the battery’s role and jump-starting your car.
 If the engine starts but dies immediately, your alternator probably isn’t keeping your battery charged.
 If a jump starts and keeps your car running, but the car can’t start again off of its own power, a dead battery is likely your answer.

 First, check the dashboard battery gauge.
-Even without starting the car, is the battery still sending out a charge?
-If this is dim, something is likely going on with your battery.
+The battery should be giving a charge, even while the vehicle is off.
+If the dashboard lights are dim, something is likely wrong with your battery.
 Try turning on your windshield wipers, lights or automatic windows.
 Then make sure these are all turned off and once again try to start the car.

 If it still won’t start, use a rag to carefully wipe away any corrosion on the battery and have someone jump-start it.
 After running the motor for a while, turn the car off.
-If you can’t get it to restart, this is a sign the alternator is doing its job of keeping the battery working while the motor is running, but the battery is incapable of retaining the charge without the aid of the alternator.
+If you can’t get it to restart, this is a sign the alternator is doing its job of keeping the battery working while the motor is running, but the battery isn’t retaining the charge when the alternator has stopped

-If the battery is working, it’s time to take a closer look at the alternator.
+If the above steps reveal that the battery is working, it’s time to take a closer look at the alternator.
 There are certain signs of a bad alternator to look for:

-- While running the car, take note of the interior lights and how bright these appear.
-If the dashboard gradually dims, that likely means the alternator is at fault.
+- While running the car, note the brightness of the interior lights.
+If the dashboard gradually dims, the alternator is likely at fault.

 - Some may recommend running the engine with the negative battery cable disconnected to test the alternator.
 However, this is not a good idea because it could damage the electrical system of your vehicle and cause greater problems.